BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 construction and design related expert witness designations, the Holly Ridge, Mississippi Construction Expert Directory provides a single point of reference for construction defect and claims related support to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides construction related litigation support and expert witness services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Utilizing captive resources which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings national experience and local capabilities to Holly Ridge region.
+Through over 4500 general contracting and design related expert designations, the Holly Ridge, Mississippi Construction Expert Directory provides a single point of reference for construction defect and claims related support to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
+BHA provides construction related trial support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house resources which include licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings specialized expertise and local capabilities to the Holly Ridge region.

 Construction Expert Witness News & Info